ikeshark/edhelper/README.md

 ### Other Features
 If you accidentally refresh the page, close the window, or navigate away don't worry!
 EDHelper saves game state in local storage.

+Graph game (in the utilities screen) will graph each player's life total over the game's history.

 **To reset game state to the default beginning state, please tap on Start New Game in the utilities screen**